ietf-rats/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 information or messages exchanged between each of the Verifier in the eco-system.

 This enables inter-operatibility among different Verifiers owned by different Verifier Owners.
+Otherwise absence of standardisation can lead to fragmentation of the eco-system.
 This document focuses on topological patterns and standards based information exchange and message flows among Verifiers.